igrega348/xray_projection_render/PYTHON_USAGE.md

 1. **Build the shared library**: The Go code must be compiled as a shared library first.
 2. **Python 3.6+**: The bindings use standard library modules (`ctypes`, `json`, `pathlib`).

-## Step 1: Build the Shared Library
+## Step 1: Get the Shared Library

-First, you need to build the shared library.
-The build script will create the necessary files:
+### Option A: Download from Releases (Linux only)

+Pre-built Linux (amd64) shared libraries are available in [GitHub releases](https://github.com/igrega348/xray_projection_render/releases).
+Download `libxray_projection_render_linux-amd64.so` and `libxray_projection_render_linux-amd64.h`, then place them in the `build/` directory.

+**Note**: Only Linux shared libraries are available in releases due to CGO cross-compilation limitations.
+For macOS and Windows, you must build from source (see Option B).

+### Option B: Build from Source

+If you're on macOS or Windows, or need a different architecture, you'll need to build the shared library from source:

 ```bash
 cd xray_projection_render